Need help with booking? Send us a message.

 The highlight of this trek is the pilgrimage to Ama Yangri Peak (3,771m), a revered spiritual site named after the female deity "Ama Yangri," considered the protector of the Helambu region.
 From its summit, you are rewarded with breathtaking panoramic views of the Langtang, Ganesh Himal, and even glimpses of the Everest range on clear days.
 The trail passes through lush rhododendron forests, traditional villages, Buddhist monasteries, and high alpine meadows, all set against the backdrop of majestic Himalayan peaks.

-This package is designed with a balanced itinerary to allow proper acclimatization, cultural exploration, and ample rest.
+This package is designed with a balanced itinerary to allow proper acclimatisation, cultural exploration, and ample rest.
 With expert guides, comfortable accommodations, and a professionally crafted route, Asiana Treks and Tours ensures a safe, meaningful, and unforgettable trekking experience in the Himalayas.

 Helambu Ama Yangri Trekking Distance